aurelilia/cloxrs/README.md

 ### Progress

-cloxrs is currently up to chapter 25.
+cloxrs is currently up to chapter 26.

-### Notable differences to clox
+### Notable user-facing differences to clox

 - Stack can be bigger than 256
 - Strings can be concatenated with anything